SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/connectivity/Options_for_displaying_DCF_connections.md

 | RetrieveInternalConnectivity                                                                         | [Subscribing to internal connections when using dynamic positioning](#subscribing-to-internal-connections-when-using-dynamic-positioning) |
 | LinkConnectionProperty                                                                               | [Linking connection properties](#linking-connection-properties)                                                                           |

+> [!NOTE]
+>
+> - For an example of use, refer to the view "Linking Shapes" on the [Ziine Demo System](xref:ZiineDemoSystem).
+The example can be found on the Visual page _dcf_.

 ## Using existing lines as connectivity lines

 By default, straight lines will be drawn automatically to visualize connectivity.
 However, it is also possible to manually draw fixed lines and have those used instead.

-If you want to use existing lines to visualize connectivity, then add a shape data field of type **Options** to the page and set its value to “*ConnectivityLines\|Highlightpath*”.
+If you want to use existing lines to visualize connectivity, then add a shape data field of type **Options** to the page and set its value to “_ConnectivityLines\|Highlightpath_”.

 > [!NOTE]
+>
 > - Make sure the manually drawn lines are connected to the correct interfaces.
 If a line is connected to the parent shape of an interface instead of the interface itself, the path will not be used.
 > - If you draw a connection line to a shape that is not linked to a DataMiner object, you will need to make sure a connection point is configured on the shape, as otherwise it will not be clickable and highlightable in DataMiner.
-To add a connection point, in Visio, select the connection point tool in the ribbon (displayed as a blue X in the *Home* tab), select the shape, and then click the shape again while keeping the Ctrl key pressed.
+To add a connection point, in Visio, select the connection point tool in the ribbon (displayed as a blue X in the _Home_ tab), select the shape, and then click the shape again while keeping the Ctrl key pressed.

 ## Enabling view connections

-In order to make it possible to connect views with DCF connections, add a shape data field of type **Options** to the connectivity shape and set its value to “*EnableViewConnectivity*”.
+In order to make it possible to connect views with DCF connections, add a shape data field of type **Options** to the connectivity shape and set its value to “_EnableViewConnectivity_”.

 A view is considered to be connected to another view if the elements in those views are connected.
 This means that the element connectivity is aggregated in the view connectivity, allowing element connectivity to be grouped by view.